datahub-project/datahub/docs/how/updating-datahub-saas.md

 `MCP_VERSIONED_MAX_INTERVAL_MS` (default: 30000) - The exponential backoff max interval for versioned aspects.

 `MCP_TIMESERIES_MAX_INTERVAL_MS` (default: 30000) - The exponential backoff max interval for timeseries aspects.

+#### Metadata Tests

+Big change alert!

+`METADATA_TESTS_ELASTICSEARCH_EXECUTOR_ENABLED` (default: true) - Whether to enable the Elasticsearch executor for metadata tests.
+This is a new feature that allows metadata test predicates to be executed against Elasticsearch when the data is fully available there!

 ## v0.3.2